filipinascimento/dataviz/README.md

 It is also important that you know that Title IX and University policy require me to share any information brought to my attention about potential sexual misconduct, with the campus Deputy Title IX Coordinator or IU’s Title IX Coordinator.
 In that event, those individuals will work to ensure that appropriate measures are taken and resources are made available.
 Protecting student privacy is of utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.
 Visit [stopsexualviolence.iu.edu](http://stopsexualviolence.iu.edu) to learn more.

 6. **If you have any mental health issues,** don’t hesitate to contact IU’s Counseling and Psychological Services, which provides free counseling sessions.
 Also, please contact Disability Services for Students at [http://disabilityservices.indiana.edu](http://disabilityservices.indiana.edu) or 812-855-7578 as soon as possible if accommodations are needed.

+## Policy on the Use of Generative AI and LLMs

+In accordance with [IU’s Generative AI Policies](https://teaching.iu.edu/resources/generative-ai/policies.html), you have the instructor **permission** to use generative AI (GAI) and large language models (LLMs), including GPT, Gemini, Llama, Copilot, and similar tools, in this course as long as you do so responsibly and transparently.
+This includes tasks such as code completion, brainstorming, or improving the clarity of your text.
+However, these tools are **not recommended** for fully automating assignments or drafting entire project reports.
+Keep in mind that the quality of GAI output can be unreliable, and you remain fully accountable for any inaccuracies, biases, or offensive content you submit.

+- **Disclosure**: If GAI usage played a substantial role in shaping your work, you must clearly acknowledge it.
+Provide a brief description of how you used the tool, and if it was essential to your final result, include a copy of the prompt(s).
+- **Citation Example** (no particular format required beyond basic transparency):
+  > OpenAI.
+(2024). *ChatGPT (Mar 14 version)* [Large language model]. [https://chat.openai.com/chat](https://chat.openai.com/chat)
+- **Verification**: For code generated by AI, make sure it does exactly what you intend.
+You must be able to explain its logic and functionality; “blindly trusting” AI outputs is strongly discouraged.
+- **Limitations**: No GAI tools may be used during exams or project presentations.
+Doing so will be considered a violation of course policies.
+- **Integrity**: Use of GAI without proper acknowledgment can be treated as plagiarism or cheating.

+> **Note**: There is currently no IU-approved or otherwise reliable method to detect AI-generated content.
+Some GAI systems can produce excessively verbose or uniquely structured text, but this is not consistent or guaranteed.
+We rely on your honesty and accurate self-reporting regarding the use of these tools.

+In short, while GAI can streamline your workflow, it is **not** a substitute for human critical thinking.
+Leverage these tools thoughtfully, verify their outputs, and be prepared to justify your methods.